therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 ...    ...     ...     ...     ...      ...         ...
 ```

-Your task is to add a **column of signals** next to the stock data:
+Your task is to add a **column of signals** next to the stock data.
+For example:

 ```
 signal